evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 ## User interface and control

 The Tesla Model 3 has a single screen for the driver.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) that serves as the primary display for both vehicle information and infotainment functions.

 Key screen details:

 - The  screen on the dashboard's center is 15.0 inches large

-The model does not have a head-up display.
+The model does not include a head-up display.

 {{< sitefiguresized thumb="models/tesla/model_3/model_3/screens_1_st.jpeg" title="Tesla Model 3" width="1920" height="1080"  >}}